Djangofs/graphQL-express-test/README.md

 4. Set your database password to the `PASS` environment variable => `export PASS={password}`
 5. Run `npm start` to get going!
 6. The GraphQL API will be running on `localhost:4000`, so navigate to `localhost:4000/graphql` to start using the API
-7. If the web interface isn't your thing, the [Insomnia REST Client](https://insomnia.rest/) has great support for making and sotring GraphQL queries.
+7. If the web interface isn't your thing, the [Insomnia REST Client](https://insomnia.rest/) has great support for making and storing GraphQL queries.

 # Queries
 Once the application is set up, a number of queries are possible.
 No data is initally populated in the database, so first you'll want to create some: